When Mr. FAF and I were looking to buy a house, we did a lot of research on the Washington DC metro area.

-DC is THE place to go for many young professionals starting out and climbing up their career ladder.
+DC is THE place to go for many young professionals starting out and climbing up their career ladders.

 We had four criteria in mind:

-If you’re familiar with the DC real estate market, you know it’s not easy to find a place that meets criteria 2-4 given our budget.
+If you’re familiar with the DC real estate market, you know it’s not easy to find a place that meets those four criteria.

-We navigated the market along the DC Metro lines and found some shocking socioeconomic facts about the real estate in the DC metro area (Washington DC, Maryland, and Virginia – DMV).
+We navigated the market along the DC Metro lines and found some shocking socioeconomic facts about the real estate market in the area (Washington DC, Maryland, and Virginia – DMV).

 Washington DC ranks 26th among the most expensive cities in the world, according to the Economist Intelligence Unit’s (EIU) recent “Worldwide Cost of Living” report.